 Enron International Inc.

-At the request of Enron International Inc. (“EI”), Enron Capital & Trade Resources Corp. (‘ECT”) has agreed to execute an interest rate swap with Bijupira-Salema Development Company Ltd. (the “Company”) in connection with a project financing transaction that EI is arranging for Petroleo Brasileiro S.A. –Petrobras (“Petrobras”) for the development of the Bijupira and Salema oil fields located offshore Brazil.
-The swap has two components -- the fixed rate/Libor rate swap and the "spread" swap.
-The “fixed rate/Libor swap” is composed of the amounts computed pursuant to clause (i) of the definition of fixed amount and clause (i) of the definition of floating amount in the confirmation of such swap.
-The amounts computed pursuant to clauses (iv) and (v) of the definition of fixed amount and clause (ii) of the definition of floating amount in the confirmation of such swap is the “spread swap”.
+At the request of Enron International Inc. (“EI”), Enron Capital & Trade Resources Corp. (‘ECT”) has agreed to execute an interest rate swap transaction (“Transaction”) with Bijupira-Salema Development Company Ltd. (the “Company”) in connection with a project financing transaction that EI is arranging for Petroleo Brasileiro S.A. –Petrobras (“Petrobras”) for the development of the Bijupira and Salema oil fields located offshore Brazil.
+The confirmation for the Transaction (“Confirmation”) is hereby attached as Exhibit 1.

+The Transaction has two components -- a fixed rate/Libor rate swap (“Swap 1”) and a "spread" swap (“Swap 2”).
+Swap 1 is composed of amounts computed pursuant to clause (i) of the definition of Fixed Amount and clause (i) of the definition of Floating Amount in the Confirmation.
+Swap 2 is composed of amounts computed pursuant to clauses (iv) and (v) of the definition of Fixed Amount and clause (ii) of the definition of Floating Amount in the Confirmation.

-The purpose of this memorandum is to set forth our mutual understandings of the allocation of benefits and obligations under such swap between EI and ECT.
+The purpose of this Memorandum is to set forth the mutual understandings between EI and ECT of the allocation of benefits and obligations in connection with the Transaction.
 Such allocations are as follows:

-(i) ECT will be allocated the benefits and obligations related to the fixed rate/Libor swap, except as otherwise provided in clauses (iii), (iv) and (v) below, and ECT will be responsible for managing the risks associated with the fixed rate/Libor swap.
+(i) ECT will be allocated all benefits and obligations relating to Swap 1, except as otherwise provided in clauses (iii), (iv), (v) and (vi) below, and ECT will be responsible for managing the risks associated with Swap 1.

-ECT will provide EI market quotations if requested to support rates and prices associated with the fixed rate/Libor swap and any adjustments thereto that may be made from time to time.
+However, ECT will provide EI with market quotations if requested to support the rates and prices associated with Swap 1 and any adjustments thereto that may be made from time to time.

-(ii) EI will be allocated the benefits and obligations related to the spread swap, and EI will be responsible for managing the risks associated with the spread swap.
+(ii) EI will be allocated all benefits and obligations relating to Swap 2, and EI will be responsible for managing the risks that ECT incurs as a result of having entered into Swap 2.

+(iii) Should ECT sustain any losses or costs arising as a result of the Company restructuring, terminating, rescheduling, replacing, amending or adjusting the Transaction and should ECT not be fully reimbursed by the Company for such losses in a timely manner, EI will make a cash payment to ECT equivalent to the amount of ECT’s losses or costs so that economically ECT will be in the same position it would have been in had it not incurred such losses or costs.

-(iii) EI will be responsible for any losses related to the credit of the Company.
+(iv) EI will be responsible to ECT for any losses which ECT may incur which arise as a result of the credit standing of the Company.

-(iv) EI will be responsible for the costs of any letters of credit or collateral that ECT is required to provide to any third party in connection with any swap transaction that ECT enters into to hedge its exposure under the fixed rate/Libor swap.
+(v) EI will be responsible for the costs of any collateral or letters of credit that ECT is required to provide to any third party in connection with any transaction that ECT enters into to hedge its exposure under Swap 1.
 ECT will consult with EI and work with EI to minimize such costs.

-(v) The swap confirmation provides that if a Reserve Deficiency occurs and the Reserve Indemnity is no longer in effect ECT will be required to defer receipt of certain amounts due to it under the fixed rate/Libor swap.
-In this event, EI will be responsible for the loss of the Deferred Amount (i.e. make a cash payment to ECT for this amount) and will be reimbursed to the extent that Makeup Amounts are received in accordance with the Makeup Amount provisions of the swap confirmation.
+(vi) The Confirmation provides that if a “Reserve Deficiency” occurs and the “Reserve Indemnity” is no longer in effect, ECT may be required to defer receipt of certain amounts due to it under the Transaction.
+Should this occur, EI will make a cash payment to ECT equivalent to the amount deferred so that economically ECT will be in the same position it would have been in had such Reserve Deficiency not occurred,

 If this memorandum correctly sets forth your understanding of the matters set forth herein, please sign a copy of this memorandum in the space provided below.